wanminz/hci-production-problems/pp-04/readme.md

 * HCI Guideline One (URL):
 https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/custom-icons/
 * Describe how you implemented that guideline in your sketch:
+In this first sketch, I utilized Apple's Custom Icons design guidelines.
+Rather than having a measly, hard to press "View Cart" link, I changed it to the shopping cart icon that everyone is familiar with.
+With this, the cart icon is also filled in to improve legibility as opposed to using just a cart outline.
+Additionally, I replaced MCA's navigation bar with a disappearing hamburger menu on the upper- left hand side beneath "MCA."
+I added icons relating to their functionalities next to the text.
+As means of improving personalization, at the top of the menu has text that says "Welcome (name here)" along with a person icon.
+So anyone who logs into their account gets a little extra feature.
+As I was redoing the menu, I noticed that the "Tickets" and "Admissions" link basically took you to the same thing, so I removed "Admissions" as that was unnecessary and redundant.

 * HCI Guideline Two (URL):
 https://developer.apple.com/design/human-interface-guidelines/ios/controls/pickers/